 where neighbors care, gardeners share, and God allows do-overs

-Fresh Start Summer – A movie crew’s headed to town, and BFF’s Grace and Maggie have different opinions on how much to get involved with those folks from the land of “fruits and nuts.”
-Revisit, or meet for the first time the folks introduced in the first book in The Seasons of Cherryvale, where neighbors care, gardeners care, and God allows do overs!
+A movie crew’s headed to town, and BFFs Grace and Maggie have different opinions on how much to get involved with those folks from the land of “fruits and nuts.”
+Summer’s about to get crazy in a town full of colorful characters you’ll grow to adore.

 - Finalist in the 2011 Grace Awards

 The stars of Cherryvale are back in this novella, perfect for a weekend read.
-Summer is over, and the former rivals celebrate their rekindled friendship by traveling “across the pond” to England’s countryside.
+Summer is over, and the BFFs celebrate their rekindled friendship by traveling “across the pond” to England’s countryside.
 But their pony-trekking plans soon go awry when they discover a friend in need.

-Spring Blossoms – The cherry trees are budding with the promise of spring, and Grace is busier than a honeybee in a flower garden planning BFF Maggie’s wedding.
-When cupid swoops in and says, “make it double,” she’s thrilled, but has little time or patience for Cherryvale’s newest resident, Fancy Bellini, who seems overly interested in Grace’s husband, Mark.
+The Cherry trees are budding with the promise of spring, and Grace is busier than a honeybee in a flower garden planning BFF Maggie’s wedding.
+When Cupid swoops in and says, “make it a double,” she’s thrilled but has little time or patience for Cherryvale’s newest resident, Fancy Bellini, who seems overly interested in Grace’s husband, Mark.
 When Grace has a public meltdown, everyone in town wonders if she’s finally taken on too much, but what she finally confesses astonishes everyone, including Grace herself.

 When the Tin Man dies during Morgan Valley Community Theater’s closing performance of “The Wizard of Oz,” Lucy Lambert’s dream job as stage manager is on the chopping block.
 When the police blame her poor safety procedures for the death, she’s determined to prove her competence.
 In the process, though, she uncovers evidence the actor was indeed murdered and becomes the killer’s next target.